 A number of diagnostic tools exist to aid medical professionals when diagnosing depression.
 These tools include the Hamilton Depression Rating Scale (HDRS), the Patient Health Questionnaire (PHQ-9) and the Beck Depression Inventory (BDI).
 Although some tools are self-report measures, results are always reviewed by a medical professional.

 Upon diagnosis with depression, a range of treatment options exist.
-Various forms of psychotherapy can help to teach people to recontextualize negative attitudes or feelings they may have.
-Common forms of psychotherapy used are; cognitive behavioural therapy (CBT), dialectical behavioural therapy (DBT), psychoanalytic therapy and interpersonal therapy.
+Various forms of psychotherapy can help to teach people to recontextualise negative attitudes or feelings they may have.
+Typical forms of psychotherapy used are; cognitive behavioural therapy (CBT), dialectical behavioural therapy (DBT), psychoanalytic therapy, and interpersonal therapy.

-In all forms of psychotherapy, verbal and psychological techniques are used by medical professionals in order to help them while fostering a strong patient-therapist relationship .
+In all forms of psychotherapy, medical professionals use verbal and psychological techniques to help them while fostering a strong patient-therapist relationship .
 In most cases, psychotherapy is provided in conjunction with medications, of which there are many.

 A range of antidepressant medications exist, each exerting its effects through unique physiological mechanisms.
-It is worth noting that antidepressants do not cure depression, rather they reduce the symptoms.
+It is worth noting that antidepressants do not cure depression; instead, they reduce the symptoms.
 The type of antidepressant prescribed will depend on the patient’s personal circumstances and particular symptoms.

-Selective serotonin reuptake inhibitors (SSRIs), like Prozac or Zoloft, act by increasing levels of serotonin in the brain.
-SNRIs such as Cymbalta act in a similar fashion to SSRIs except they increase levels of another neurotransmitter, norepinephrine, in the brain.
+Selective serotonin reuptake inhibitors (SSRIs), like Prozac or Zoloft, act by increasing serotonin levels in the brain.
+SNRIs such as Cymbalta work similarly to SSRIs, except they increase levels of another neurotransmitter, norepinephrine, in the brain.

 Other common classes of antidepressants include tricyclic antidepressants (TCAs) and monoamine oxidase inhibitors (MAOIs).
-While people do benefit from medication, many people remain unresponsive and further limitations exist.
+While people benefit from medication, many remain unresponsive, and further limitations exist.